Trauma Therapy for the Lasting Impact of Emotionally Unsafe Relationships

 What it feels like

 You may doubt your perceptions in relationships, hesitate to set boundaries, or feel tense and on edge even when things appear fine from the outside.
-You might function well, yet carry a persistent sense of uncertainty or self doubt.
+You might function well, yet carry a persistent sense of uncertainty or self-doubt.

 Why it makes sense